david4shure/Pianobar-Web/README.md

 Upcoming
 =============
-1. More extensive album artwork and artist bio info through Last FM.
+1. More extensive album artwork and artist bio info through Last FM. (done, MS 1)
-2. Implementing social features such as voting on the next station to be played. (done)
+2. Implementing social features such as voting on the next station to be played. (done, MS 2)
-3. Will introduce distributed music streaming to any internet browser on the same network as the server
+3. Will introduce distributed music streaming to any internet browser on the same network as the server (done, MS 3)
 4. Instead of using pianobar, migrate to python-pandora for cleaner code base -- https://github.com/02strich/python-pandora
 5. Include bug fixes for those using a config file with pianobar, (~/.config/pianobar/ctl)